EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 1. one Common Context, received upon joining the multicast group and shared by all the endpoints in the group.
 The Common Context contains the Context Identifier, the COSE AEAD algorithm and the Base Key used to derive endpoint-based keying material (Section 3.2 of {{I-D.selander-ace-object-security}});

 2. one Sender Context, used to secure outgoing messages.
 In particular, the Sender Context is initialized according to Section 3 of {{I-D.selander-ace-object-security}}, once the endpoint has joined the multicast group.
-Besides, in addition to what defined in {{I-D.selander-ace-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;
+Besides, in addition to what is defined in {{I-D.selander-ace-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;

-3. one Recipient Context for each different endpoint from which messages are received, used to process such incoming secure messages.
+3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming secure messages.
 The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
-Besides, in addition to what defined in {{I-D.selander-ace-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
+Besides, in addition to what is defined in {{I-D.selander-ace-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.selander-ace-object-security}}.